 This means that you can request and collect imagery on-demand in the case of time-sensitive projects that require close to real-time insights.
 As aforementioned, tasking means that you are guaranteed a specific area is captured during a particular date range and with any other preferred specifications you may have (within reason).

-UP42 Tasking is available for you to commission the Pléiades and SPOT constellations, as well as TerraSAR for radar data easily and quickly—with priority tasking for urgent requests.
+UP42 tasking is available for you to commission a wide range of constellations, from optical sources like Pléiades Neo and radar sources like Umbra and ICEYE, easily—with priority tasking for urgent requests.

-For some use cases, such as land-use change analysis, you may want to look back several years in time for a given area.
+For some use cases, such as land-use change analysis, you may want to look back several years in time for archive satellite imagery of a given area.